jtomasetti/gamma-project_for_ptt_ss16/README.md

 This repo contains Java-based contributions that are easy to build, run, and test.

-The physical location of this repo is here:
+The physical location of this repo in GitHub is here:

 [https://github.com/jtomasetti/gamma-project_for_ptt_ss16_ass01](https://github.com/jtomasetti/gamma-project_for_ptt_ss16_ass01)